Skvayzer/russian_handwritings_tracked/README.md

 Data Set Information:

 We created a character database by collecting samples from 8 writers.
-Each writer contributed with letters (lower and uppercase), digits, and other words (Spanish diacritics and punctuation marks) that we have not employed in our experiments and are not included in this database version.
-Two samples have been collected for each pair writer/character, so the total number of samples in this database version is 1364:
+Each writer contributed with letters (lower and uppercase), digits, and words from pangram that we have not employed in our experiments, but they are included in "extra" folder for each writer in this database.
+Up to 4 samples have been collected for each pair writer/character, so the total number of samples in this database version is 2128:

 8 writers x 2 repetitions x (2x26 letters + 10 digits)